natcap/invest.users-guide/source/crop_production.rst

   **Embedded Data for Functions Based on Climate (Percentile and Regression Functions)**

     **Crop Climate-Bin Maps (Rasters)**  A set of GDAL-supported rasters representing the climate-bin that a given area of land is located within for each particular crop.
 Each raster contains a set of values between 0 and 100.
 Zero-values represent areas that do not exist within a climate-bin, such as an ocean.
-Values 1 through 100 correspond to a particular climate-bin.
+Values 1 through 100 correspond to particular climate-bins.
 The climate-bin maps reside in the 'climate_bin_maps' folder of the provided spatial dataset.

       +---+---+
       |int|int|